ergo-services/ergo/docs/basics/logging.md

 `gen.LogLevelDisabled` - Stops all logging from the source.
 The framework doesn't even create log messages.
 Use this to completely silence a source without removing loggers.

 Trace deserves special mention.
 It's so verbose that enabling it accidentally could flood storage.
 You can't enable it dynamically via `SetLevel`.
 It must be set at startup through `gen.NodeOptions.Log.Level` or `gen.ProcessOptions.LogLevel`.
 This restriction prevents operational mistakes.

+Panic also deserves explanation.
+The framework recovers Go panics that occur inside actor callbacks and logs them at this level.
+A nil pointer dereference in `HandleMessage`, a failed type assertion in `HandleCall`, an index out of bounds in `Init` are all structural problems in actor code, not operational failures.
+Logging them at Panic level separates them from the business and technical errors you log at Error level.
+The framework catches these so your node keeps running, but the Panic log entry tells you something in your code needs fixing.
+Note that Go's standard library `log.Panic()` actually triggers a panic, while Ergo's `Log().Panic()` simply logs at the Panic severity level without panicking.
+If you are building actors with `act.Actor`, `act.Supervisor`, or `act.Pool`, you won't need to log at this level yourself.
+The framework handles it.
+It becomes relevant only if you implement an actor directly through the `gen.ProcessBehavior` interface and want to recover panics in your own processing loop.

 The node starts at `gen.LogLevelInfo`.
 Processes inherit this unless their spawn options specify otherwise.
 After startup, you can adjust a process's level dynamically with `SetLevel`, allowing surgical verbosity changes during debugging.